siyuan-note/user-guide-en_US/❓ FAQs.md

+## Why are there many things like `{: id="20201024020406"}` inserted into my Markdown?

+These contents are used to store the content block identification and follow the kramdown syntax.
+For details, please see ((20200924095851-u5jmzr3 "{{.title}}")) .
+In the editor settings, the "Keep the block ID when exiting" is checked by default.
+After closing this option, the unreferenced ID will be automatically cleaned up when you exit SiYuan.

+#Note#: Turning off this option will have side effects:

+* Cause the content block URL to become invalid
+* Causes frequent content conflicts during synchronization

+In addition, ((20201214230103-vwt7v43 "here")) are some of our thoughts on Markdown, welcome to browse.

 ## Is there any #Note# for deleting files/folders?

 For local notebooks (not WebDAV), all operations will be managed through ((20201002092058-85k2cws "Local Repository"))  for version management.
 If you need to restore accidentally deleted data, you can perform operations through the Git client.